 139. The number of fish that die during a transfer operation, or during the transport of the fish to the destination farm, shall be reported by the donor operator in accordance with the procedures and template set out in Annex 11.

-Part IV: Control measures Section E - Caging
+Section E - Caging

 General provisions